 Active-duty United States military personnel stationed in Florida qualify as "residents."
 This includes their spouse and dependent children as well.

 Note that commercial fishing has a separate set of regulations.
 These practices are not governed by recreational licensing and have distinct requirements.
-In order to operate a commercial fishing operation, you must apply as a business through the Florida Department of State Division of Corporations.
+To operate a commercial fishing operation, you must apply as a business through the Florida Department of State Division of Corporations.

 To remove any living saltwater organisms, you need a recreational saltwater license in Florida.
 This includes all fish, crabs, clams, and even marine plants.
 You do not need a license to take nonliving things, like seashells.